OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 For details on how to calculate or verify signatures, see [signatures.md](signatures.md).

+#### Systematic checks

+##### Request to operator

+To verify a signed request to the operator (read, write, get new id endpoints):
+- the signature of the request is verified with the sender public key
+- the sender domain should be in the list of **authorized** domains with appropriate rights
+- the timestamp is compared to the current date and should not be out of of allowed window

+Only when these three checks have successfully passed, the request is considered legit.

+##### Response from operator

+To verify a response message from the operator, a client _should_ make sure that:
+- the signature of the response is verified with the sender (the operator) public key
+- the operator domain should be the expected one
+- the receiver domain should be the one from the current client
+- the timestamp is compared to the current date and should not be out of the allowed window

+Only when these four checks have successfully passed, the request is considered legit.

 ### Error handling

 Error messages are returned inside an `error` object: